mastrogpt/mastrogpt-training/README.md

 ## Launch a codespace with this starter

-First, go to `https://github.com/mastrogpt/` then select the pinned `mastrogpt-starter` repo (you should already be here):
+Once you have your openserverless instance,  go to `https://github.com/mastrogpt/` then select the pinned `mastrogpt2-starter` repo (you should already be here):

 ![](lessons/assets/starter.png)